JamieM-Hub/JM-Idle-Game/documentation/README.md

 - 7/10
 #### *Any additional comments*
 - No

 ### Follow up
-Many of Josh's suggestions I had already listed in the *If I Had Time* section of this document, such as sound effects and progress bars.
+Many of Josh's suggestions I had already considered in the *If I Had Time* section of this document, such as sound effects and progress bars.

 I was able to implement one of Josh's suggestions - coloured Achievevement buttons.
 The reason I decided to change this so late in development is because it was originally this way (I removed the colour when refining the design) and I'd considered re-implementing the colour a few times.
 I think this was a good design choice and I'm glad the suggestion was made.

-## Deployment
+# Deployment

 You can deploy this project to GitHub by doing the following: